asciamanna/asciamanna.github.io/_drafts/ndepend-2017-measuring-the-cost-of-sloppy-code.md

 ## Organizational Quality Issues

-Often in organizations with code quality issues visibility into the depth of the problems is absent.
+Often in organizations with code quality issues, visibility into the depth of the problems is absent.
 Teams may make half-hearted attempts at improvement, but they get the feeling that these changes aren't having any substantive effect on the quality of the system.
 What they do know is that their problems persist: developers are still frustrated, it takes increasingly longer to get features into production, bugs are constantly emerging despite increased manual testing efforts, and the dreaded _"bug whack-a-mole"_ problem arises, where fixing one bug causes a couple of others to appear.

 These types of organizations have not yet mastered the team and organizational practices to ensure the delivery of high quality code.
 It is not uncommon for these organizations to ignore activities that will help teams build the skills necessary to fix code quality issues.
 NDepend 2017 can give teams the data they need to help address these issues.